If you’re looking for a list of the best National Trust Devon walks to experience the great outdoors, you’re at the right place.

 Take a dip at Elender Cove, a charming little beach nestled into the rugged coastline.
 The Prawle Point Walk is one of Devon’s best National Trust walks to experience nature and wildlife.

 8. Piddledown Common Walk

 Explore Piddledown Common in Dartmoor National Park for a 1 mile (1.6 km) short walk that offers gorgeous views of Teign Gorge and across to Chagford from Sharp Tor.
 Wildflowers like St John’s Wort thrive on rocky outcrops among the gorse and oak trees.

 On the heath, you can find all three UK woodpecker species, as well as meadow pipits and stonechats.
 23 species of butterflies have been recorded in the area, including the rare high brown and pearl-bordered fritillaries.

 Take the short family-friendly Piddledown Common walk from Castle Drogo car park and explore nature at its finest.

 One of Dartmoor’s favourite walks, with breathtaking countryside views and abundant wildlife.
 The scenic route from the National Trust Car park at Castle Drogo takes Hunter’s Path’s high ground and the charming River Teign.

 At Fingle Bridge and below Drogo, the autumn is a spectacular time of year for spotting Atlantic salmon and brown trout leaping through the weirs.
-Along the riverside, you can spot dippers, herons, kingfishers, wagtails and elusive otters.
+You can spot dippers, herons, kingfishers, wagtails, and elusive otters along the riverside.